• Skip to main content

 Because high-wattage resistors are needed to implement AC amp measurement, smaller multi-meters are not designed to detect large amounts of current.

-Warning: The circuit explained below is not isolated from AC mains and is therefore extremely dangerous to touch in an uncovered and switch ON condition.
+Warning: The circuit I have explained below is not isolated from AC mains and is therefore extremely dangerous to touch in an uncovered and switch ON condition.
 Appropriate caution is strictly recommended while using or testing this equipment.

 Circuit Description

 The figure above depicts a fundamental ammeter circuit.
 A resistor (R) is connected in series with the load within this circuit.
-The series resistor must always be connected in series with the load and accept all current delivered to it.

-According to Ohm's law, a voltage drop is created when current flows through a resistance.
 This voltage drop that develops across the resistance is precisely proportional to the current that flows through it.
-Now, remember that all voltmeters, including AC ones, display readings in DC only.

 This means, before the input AC signal could be fed to the DC meter, it needs to be rectified to DC so that the ammeter can read it.
-To create a fair representation of the current flowing through it, the series resistor needs to drop the voltage sufficiently.

 Also, the power rating of the series resistor should be as small as possible.
 The resistor value should be also small enough so that most of the voltage is dumped across the actual load.